tukasa0001/TownOfHost/README-EN.md

 When they first tries to make a kill, a target will be chosen.<br>
 Killing the indicated target will halve the next killcool.<br>
 If they kill someone who is not their target, they will still keep their kill rule.<br>

+### DarkScientist

+Team : Impostor<br>
+Decision : Scientist<br>

+It belongs to the Imposter camp, but the Dark Scientist does not know who the Imposter is. <br>
+The Imposter also does not know who the Dark Scientist is. <br>
+However, you can see the vitals without time limit. <br>
+You cannot kill or sabotage, and you cannot enter the vents. <br>

 ## Mode